 - Radical perineal prostatectomy—removal of the entire prostate through an incision between the scrotum and the anus

 - Transurethral resection of the prostate (TURP)—removal of part of the prostate with an instrument inserted through the urethra (may be done to relieve symptoms)

 Since prostate cancer surgery may cause side effects, like erectile dysfunction , urinary incontinence , and fecal incontinence , there may be other surgery techniques that may be a good option for you.
 Some examples include nerve-sparing surgery, robotic surgery , and laparoscopic surgery .

 Radiation therapy involves the use of radiation to kill cancer cells and shrink tumors.
 Examples include:

-- Conformal radiation therapy—conformal radiation therapy uses three-dimensional radiation beams that are conformed into the shape of the diseased prostate.
+- Conformal radiation therapy—Conformal radiation therapy uses 3-dimensional radiation beams that are conformed into the shape of the diseased prostate.
 This treatment spares nearby tissue the damaging effects of radiation.

 Hormone therapy may include:

 - Estrogen therapy—rarely used now unless other treatments are not working